-The PayPal Advanced checkout form is an iframe form, which means that the form is actually hosted on PayPal’s servers and embedded on your checkout page.
-From the customer's point of view, they remain on your site and in your checkout flow for purchasing, but PayPal actually hosts the payment form, and payment information is sent directly to their servers.
+The PayPal Advanced checkout form is an iframe form, which means that it is hosted on PayPal's servers and embedded on your checkout page.
+From the customer's point of view, they remain on your site and in your checkout flow for purchasing, but in fact, PayPal hosts the payment form, and payment information is sent directly to their servers.

 Configuration guides are available in Paypal Payments Advanced.

 There are no startup or termination fees with PayPal Payments Pro, but there is a $30 monthly fee along with a per-transaction fee.
 PayPal Payments Pro also includes the PayPal Virtual Terminal to allow you to accept payments over the phone, the ability to accept bank transfers and in-person payment, as well as online invoicing.

 The most significant difference to using PayPal Payments Pro is that you can customize the entire checkout experience, as customers remain on your site during the checkout process rather than being directed to PayPal to complete checkout or approve payments.

 PayPal Pro is available to merchants in the UK, US, and Canada.